icebreakerone/perseus-demo-energy/README.md

 ### Using client certificates

 Most of the endpoints require a client certificate to be presented.
-As the directory service is not yet available, the contents of the certificate will not be checked with an external, so any valid certificate will be acceptable.
+As the directory service is not yet available, the contents of the certificate will not be checked with an external CA, so any valid certificate will be acceptable.
 The certificate **is** used to confirm identity, so the same one must be presented in all requests.

 ## Creating signing certificates